 Check out: Guardian3

 Bradford Knives was only started in 2012, so don’t be surprised if you haven’t heard of them (yet).
 The knives are hand-finished from American materials of the highest quality in Washington State.
-They are really comfortable to carry and have sexy, modern designs.
+They are comfortable to carry and have sexy, modern designs.

 Mostly Made in the USA Pocket Knives